Otto Preminger: Later career

 Beginning in 1965, Preminger made a string of films in which he attempted to make stories that were fresh and distinctive, but the films he made, including In Harm's Way (1965) and Tell Me That You Love Me, Junie Moon (1970), became both critical and financial flops.
+One exception was Such Good Friends (1971), which earned a Golden Globe nomination for its star Dyan Cannon.

+Preminger made a guest appearance as "Mr. Freeze" on the Batman television series, succeeding George Sanders and preceding Eli Wallach in the role of the supervillain.

 Preminger's Hurry Sundown (1967) is a lengthy drama set in the U.S. South and was partly intended to break cinematic racial and sexual taboos.
 However, the film was poorly received and ridiculed for a heavy-handed approach, and for the dubious casting of Michael Caine as an American Southerner.

-Hurry Sundown signaled a decline in Preminger's reputation, as it was followed by several other films which were critical and commercial failures, including Skidoo (1968), a failed attempt at a hip sixties comedy (and Groucho Marx's last film), and Rosebud (1975), a terrorism thriller which was also widely ridiculed.
+It was followed by several other films which were critical and commercial failures, including Skidoo (1968), a failed attempt at a hip sixties comedy (and Groucho Marx's last film), and Rosebud (1975), a terrorism thriller which was also widely ridiculed.
 Several publicized disputes with leading actors did further damage to Preminger's reputation.
 His last film, an adaptation of the Graham Greene espionage novel The Human Factor (1979), had financial problems and was barely released.